shotgunsoftware/tk-core/docs/initializing.rst

 Once the plugin is loaded, and the bootstrap is running, it will start by prompting the user to log in to a site.
 Next, it will connect to the site to determine if any Pipeline Configuration Entities have been set up.
 If so, these are used.
 If not, the default tooklit plugins will fall back on looking for the latest release of the ``tk-config-basic`` configuration in the Shotgun App Store.
-This makes it possible to create a workflow where a Toolkit plugin can operate even when no explicit pipeline configuration has been defined in Shotgun.

 The bootstrap API will make the necessary preparations and then launch a Toolkit :ref:`Engine <engines>`, as well as the apps defined in the configuration.